Your gums can become swollen for a number of reasons but not all of them would require an immediate trip to the dentist’s office.

 - Blunted papilla between the teeth, or no papilla at all

 - May bleed when you brush or floss

 - Might be painful with the severity ranging from mild to severe

-• If the swollen gums are due to an allergic reaction to a food or toothpaste, the exact cause needs to be identified and discontinued.
-A visit to the physician is required for prescription of alternative medication if the gum swelling is due to a particular drug.
-Afterward, gum surgery may be required to take care of the excess gum tissue.
+- If the swollen gums are due to an allergic reaction to a food or toothpaste, the exact cause needs to be identified and discontinued.
+A visit to the physician is required for a medication change if the gum swelling is due to a particular drug.

-• Swollen gums as a result of a mouth ulcer usually resolve after 2 weeks.
+- Swollen gums as a result of a canker sore usually resolve under 2 weeks.
 Proper oral hygiene, using mouthwash and over-the-counter analgesics can help to manage the pain and prevent superinfection by bacteria.
 Also, an underlying pre-existing condition like stress and vitamin deficiency needs to be addressed.